DeliosNL/Astory/client/javascripts/Tests/README.md

 mongoimport --db astory --collection scenes --file scenes.json
 ```

-Testing
+Unit testing
 --------
-Client side testing uses Karma, assure karma is installed.
+Client side unit testing uses Karma, assure karma is installed.
 If karma is not installed, install it with the following command:
 ```
 sudo apt-get install karma
 ```